krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

 modules.
 The following string attribute names are recognized by the
 KDC:

+**require_auth**
+    Specifies an authentication indicator which is required to authenticate to the principal as a service.
+Multiple indicators can be specified, separated by spaces; in this case any of the specified indicators will be accepted.
+(New in release 1.14.)

 **session_enctypes**
     Specifies the encryption types supported for session keys when the principal is authenticated to as a server.
 See